 Prevention:

-- Watering late in the day.
+- Watering early in the morning while avoiding wet foliage.

 - Improving drainage.